 6. Make a Backup Plan

-Consider your risk impact and probability matrix a living document.
-Your risks can change in classification at any point during your project, and because of that, it’s important you come up with a contingency plan as part of your process.
+Consider your risk register and risk assessment matrix a living document.
+Your project risks can change in classification at any point during your project, and because of that, it’s important you come up with a contingency plan as part of your process.

 Contingency planning includes discovering new risks during project milestones and reevaluating existing risks to see if any conditions for those risks have been met.
 Any reclassification of a risk means adjusting your contingency plan just a little bit.